Join the Undoing Borders campaign

 Borders off Campus

+The border industry is at the heart of the dehumanisation of migrants, by detaining undocumented migrants in conditions that violate basic human rights.
 Our universities are directly implicated in maintaining the border industry that operates across the UK and Ireland.
-The are five companies that are particularly prevalent that we are targeting with this campaign, these are: G4S, Mitie, Capita, Serco and GEO.
+There are five companies that are particularly prevalent that we are targeting with this campaign, these are: G4S, Mitie, Capita, Serco and GEO.
+At the same time on our campuses the same companies are used to deliver cash collection services, cleaning, catering, portering and more.
 These companies are all involved in either the building of or maintaining the everyday running of detention centres, through providing infrastructure and security services.
-At the same time on our campuses the same companies are used to deliver cash collection services, cleaning, catering, portering and more.

 The Borders Off Campus component of the campaign will equip you with the tools to participate in and strengthen this network of solidarity with those facing deportation.
 Taking a lead from those already involved in anti-deportation and anti-raids work, you will run campaigns that: